Stainsby, North Yorkshire: Earthworks

 The earthworks lie to the south and south-east of Stainsby Grange Farm.
 They were surveyed in 1996 by Tees Archaeology.
 It was found to be a toft village: there were two rows, arranged north to south, of large enclosures, or tofts, each measuring about 50 by 35 m, separated by shallow ditches.
 The front of each enclosure would have contained the main farm building, and behind was a space for growing food or for livestock.
-Tthere was a trackway between the two rows, running through the settlement.
+There was a trackway between the two rows, running through the settlement.
 To the west of the tofts, a linear, hollow feature is thought to be a back lane.
 A large circular depression at the north of the site is interpreted as a pond.

 To the west and east of the village there is the ridge and furrow pattern of medieval ploughing, the remains of the open-field system formerly around the village.